Globally rigid graphs are fully reconstructible: Necessary conditions for global rigidity

-We start by giving an outline of our proof of Theorem \ref{theorem:fullyreconstructible}.
-By Theorem \ref{theorem:strongmeasurereconstructibility}, to show that the globally rigid graph $G$ is fully reconstructible, we need to show that whenever $M_{d,G} = M_{d,H}$ for some graph $H$ without isolated vertices, we have that $H$ is isomorphic to $G$ (and the isomorphism induces the appropriate edge bijection).
+We now turn our attention to Theorem \ref{theorem:fullyreconstructible}.
+As our argument is quite involved, we start by giving a brief outline of the proof.
+By Theorem \ref{theorem:strongmeasurereconstructibility}, to show that the globally rigid graph $G$ is fully reconstructible, we need to show that whenever $M_{d,G} =_\psi M_{d,H}$ for some graph $H$ without isolated vertices and some edge bijection $\psi: E(G) \rightarrow E(H)$, we have that $H$ is isomorphic to $G$ (and the isomorphism induces the appropriate edge bijection).
 Let $n$ and $n'$ denote the number of vertices of $G$ and $H$, respectively.
 If $n = n'$, then we are done by the strong reconstructibility of $G$ (Theorem \ref{thm:theranstronglyrec}).
 If $n' < n$, then $M_{d,H}$ must necessarily be of lower dimension than $M_{d,G}$, which is impossible.
-The only remaining possibility to be ruled out is that $n'>n$; note that in this case $M_{d,G} = M_{d,H}$ (and in particular the equality of dimensions) implies that $H$ is locally flexible in $\CC^d$.
+The only remaining possibility to be ruled out is that $n'>n$; note that in this case $M_{d,G} =_\psi M_{d,H}$ (and in particular the equality of dimensions) implies that $H$ is locally flexible in $\RR^d$.

 We rule this out as follows.
-From $M_{d,G} = M_{d,H}$ and $M_{d-1,H} \subseteq M_{d-1,G}$ (which follows from Corollary \ref{corollary:measurementvarietycontainment}) we get lower bounds on the generic dimension of the space of infinitesimal motions of $H$ in $d$ and $d-1$ dimensions.
-We shall also show (Lemma \ref{lemma:infinitesimalmotionbound}) that as we decrease $d$, this generic dimension cannot decrease ``too much'', which gives us a lower bound on the number $k_1$ of one-dimensional infinitesimal motions of $H$.
-On the other hand, using Theorem \ref{theorem:mconnected}, we can deduce that $H$ is $M$-connected, and in particular connected, so that $k_1 = 1$, contradicting the lower bound we obtained previously.
+From $M_{d,G} =_\psi M_{d,H}$ and $M_{d-1,H} \subseteq_\psi M_{d-1,G}$ (which follows from Corollary \ref{corollary:measurementvarietycontainment}) we get bounds on $k_d$ and $k_{d-1}$, the generic dimension of the space of infinitesimal motions of $H$ in $d$ and $d-1$ dimensions, respectively.
+Using Theorem \ref{theorem:mconnected}, we also get that $H$ is $\Rd$-connected, and in particular connected.
+The crux of our argument is Corollary \ref{corollary:dofbound}, which states that for a connected graph, $k_d - \binom{d+1}{2}$ (the ``$d$-dimensional degrees of freedom'' of the graph) is larger by a multiplicative factor than $k_{d-1} - \binom{d}{2}$, the $(d-1)$-dimensional degrees of freedom of the graph.
+Applying this to $H$, we shall get a contradiction with the bounds on $k_d$ and $k_{d-1}$ obtained previously.

-The crux of our argument is a technical result (Lemma \ref{lemma:infinitesimalrotation}) which describes a particular infinitesimal rotation in $d$ dimensions that, generically, cannot be decomposed into two $(d-1)$-dimensional infinitesimal rotations in a particular way.
-To prove this, we need the following lemma about the affine span of a certain variety.
+Before proving Corollary \ref{corollary:dofbound}, we need a number of technical results.
+The first is about the structure of a certain variety, while the second gives a concrete example of an infinitesimal motion in $d$ dimensions that, generically, cannot be decomposed into two $(d-1)$-dimensional infinitesimal motions.
+The subsequent lemmas use this result to obtain bounds on the generic dimension of infinitesimal motions in $\CC^i$ for all $1 \leq i \leq d$.